Mikelvillaf/MDSS_Thesis_NLP_VS_LLM/README.md

 This project explores the prediction of review helpfulness on Amazon using various machine learning models and large language models (LLMs).
 It benchmarks traditional feature-based ML classifiers (Random Forest, SVM, Gradient Boosting), deep learning approaches (CNN, RCNN for text-only and hybrid features), and LLM-based classification (tested with models like GPT series via OpenAI API and Gemini series via Google API).

-The experiment uses a subset of the [Amazon Reviews 2023 dataset](https://huggingface.co/datasets/McAuley-Lab/Amazon-Reviews-2023), with a primary focus on the `CDs_and_Vinyl` category in current configurations.
+The experiment uses a subset of the [Amazon Reviews 2023 dataset](https://amazon-reviews-2023.github.io).
 The codebase is designed for modularity, configurability, and reproducibility.

 ## 🔍 Objective